jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step0/step0-restoring-pipeline-calibration.md

 # Restoring the Pipeline Calibration

+This is also known as "Generating the calibrated visibilities".

+<a href="https://almascience.nrao.edu/portal/documents-and-tools/cycle8/alma-qa2-data-products-for-cycle-8" target="_blank">ALMA QA2 Data Products for Cycle 8, Section 5 (page 13)</a>

+Section 5.2 is what we are going to do: Running the scriptForPI.py in the case of pipeline-calibrated data

+Section 5.4 is also relevant: 5.4 Saving disk space during and after the execution of the scriptForPI.py

 This was actually done for me the second time by NRAO; but the first time, I did it like this.